walshbr/walshbr.github.io/_drafts/2023-07-31-a-meeting-toolkit-for-new-facilitators.md

 ## Saying no is a super power

-We got into this work because we care deeply about the topic.
+We got into this work because we cared deeply about the topic.
 Saying no in that context is **hard**.
 Once we have an idea for a project it can be difficult to accept that it's not doable.
 If someone has a suggestion for the group it can be hard to help them realize their idea might not work.
 We are trained to make ideas complex and interesting, and this often leaves projects with fuzzy boundaries.
 Consider this, though: you always have a finite amount of time and an infinite world of possibilities before you.
 You cannot do everything.
 Saying no is required– it lets you say yes to the things you really care about.
 Some questions that might help:

 * What do we care about the most?
-* What is a stretch goal that we put in the parking lot of future ideas?
+* What is a stretch goal that we can put in the parking lot of future ideas?
 * Are there any ideas that we like but don't have the resources to act on?

 ## Lazy consensus

 In the academy, many of us are introverts (**Brandon and Ronda wave**).
 Unless you are holding consistent votes on topics, it can sometimes be difficult to tell when decisions are made.
 If no one speaks up about an idea what are you supposed to make of it?
 Lazy consensus is a tactical approach to running meetings that empowers you in the face of these silences.
 [Bethany Nowviskie](https://nowviskie.org/2012/lazy-consensus/) describes the term in this way: "when a decision needs to be made, someone steps up with a proposal about how to proceed, and the whole group gets a certain amount of time to speak up against it.
 People in favor might, lazily, give it a +1. […] And there’s no obligation even to do that much — because (here’s the important thing) the default answer is always yes."
 This simple formulation–respond by X deadline if you have objections to this proposal–empowers a facilitator to move things along.
-The practice does rely on regular check-in's with collaborators to make sure they have space to raise objections.
+The practice does rely on regular check-ins with collaborators to make sure they have space to raise objections.
 But the approach can also shift a group's default momentum forward by turning tacit uncertainty into tacit agreement.

 ## Task management